-Frequency/market practice: Caps commonly apply to indemnification obligations in the whole agreement (although breach of seller's/target's covenants are often carved out of the cap).
+Frequency/market practice: caps commonly apply to indemnification obligations in the whole agreement (although breach of seller's/target's covenants are often carved out of the cap).
 Other limitations on liabilities (e.g., baskets) commonly apply only to the representations and warranties.
-Specific representations and warranties or other items in the agreement may have different cap amounts.
+Specific representations and warranties (particularly fundamental representations and warranties) or other items in the agreement (such as special indemnities) may have different cap amounts.

-Frequency/market practice: Fraud is usually excepted from the cap.
-Certain fundamental representations and warranties (e.g., authority, capitalization, due organization and title) are also commonly excluded.
+Frequency/market practice: fraud is usually excluded from the cap (e.g., approximately 97% of private transactions in 2018-19 included a carve-out from the cap for fraud).
+Certain fundamental representations and warranties (e.g., authority, capitalization, title to assets/equity and due organization) are also commonly excluded.
 Often, tax and specific areas of concern are excluded or may have specific higher caps.
 Breaches of seller's/target's covenants are also often carved out of the cap.

-Frequency/market practice: fairly common; baskets are common.
+Frequency/market practice: very common.
 Baskets in the US can be structured either as deductibles or tipping baskets.
 In a deal with a deductible, the indemnifying party is only liable for losses over a stated amount.
 If the parties agree to a tipping basket, the indemnifying party is liable for the total amount of losses once they exceed a specified threshold.
-Of deals in 2016-17, 70% had deductible baskets, 26% had tipping baskets and 2% had a combination of the two types.
+Of private target deals in 2018-19, approximately 74% had deductible baskets, and approximately 23% had tipping baskets.

-Frequency/market practice: A general survival of 12-24 months is common.
+Frequency/market practice: a general survival of 12-24 months is common.